Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 David Tian: There are people who add value who might be lower-status.
 Doctors without Borders, who are relatively anonymously, name one person who is part of that organization besides the head.
 Maybe you know your friend who is in it, but they’re not famous because they just don’t get spread.
 So, there are people who do valuable things and do valuable work that people don’t hear about.
 And in terms of status, they might actually be considered by the society as a low thing.

 You said it’s relative, and that’s a really important point.
 Your status is determined by your peers, or your peers being your community.
 Within the community, not everybody is equal.
-You have some people who influence most of other people’s things.
+You have some people, they’re the influencers so to speak, looking for a better term than that but they’re the ones who influenced most of other people’s things.
 They have a disproportionate control or say over what is considered to be of value.
 Your status is always going to be relative to the community that you want to peg it to.
 So wanting to have a higher status within your school would be very different from somebody who is having a higher status in the night club.
 Those would be very different types of people, probably, depending on what your school is or night club is like, but the average ones would be quite different.

 Another one is actually famous people.
 There are some billionaires that we would never recognize; we just don’t know.
 You might see the name in the Forbes list but you don’t know what they look like.
 You wouldn’t be able to tell them on the street.
 But then you’d have somebody who is maybe only net worth of 20 million.
 I think Conor McGregor, before he fought Mayweather, his net worth was assessed around 25 million or something like that.
 He’s a lot poorer compared to anybody in the Forbes lists, yet we know his face, and his name, and all of that stuff because he is famous.
 Fame and riches come apart.

-But status, what happens when you become famous, is you get a lot of free stuff.
+Whereas status, what happens when you become famous, is you get a lot of free stuff.
 You walk into a night club and they throw you all of this free stuff.
 That’s a reaction to your status.
 It’s not a reaction just to your money.
-Status is just relative to the status assessers.
-The masses, who have a voice, are usually the one that have the final say.
+Status is just assessed relative to the status makers, that’s a good term like status assessors.
+The masses, if the masses have a voice, are usually the one that have the final say.
 If there are a million people who have folllowed you on Instagram, you have more status than somebody who has 100 people on his Instagram.

 This is a crude way of assessing status.
-So, when a guy is trying to fake status or thinks that status is end-all-be-all this life, what will happen to his life is – like you were saying, he might be able to fake it for a while, but people will figure it out.
-When that happens, not only does the [INAUDIBLE 00:17:13] falls, but his life falls.
+So, when a guy is trying to fake status or thinks that status is end-all-be-all of his life, what will happen to his life is – like you were saying, he might be able to fake it for a while, but people will figure it out.
+When that happens, not only does the house of cards falls, but his life falls.

 Even when he’s making it, people who fake status – the only people who will be duped by it are other fake people.
 If there are enough fake people all faking status, what happens is they come into cahoots with each other.
 You see this at a local level in night clubs.
 There are enough fake people there, and they’re trying to fake that they have a lot of money.
 A bunch of fakers get together and they either explicitly or implicitly make a pact, which is like, “Hey, let’s pretend to be cooler and have more money than we do.
 We’ll chip in on this table, we’ll hack the system so it makes us look like we have more money than we do.
 We’ll pool our resources.”